stgm/scientific-programming-1/21 Integrals/60 Extra/10 Extra.md

 , with  $$\alpha$$  the real and  $$\beta i$$  the imaginary part.

 A common way to imagine these numbers is the so called *complex field*, a 2-dimensional field with a real axis and an imaginary axis that represents the complex part of the number, as can be seen below.
-Two examples of complex nubmers are $$c = -5 + 3i$$ and $$c=-2-4i$$.
+Two examples of complex numbers are $$c = -5 + 3i$$ and $$c=-2-4i$$.
 These are both represented in blue.
 All numbers we usually use (0, -3, $$12/67$$, $$\pi$$, $$e$$, 10465, ...) are situated on the real axis.
 There are also a couple of complex numbers in red; we'll come back to those in time.

 <p align="center">
 ![](ComplexeGetallen.png){: style="width:70%"}
 </p>

-Adding complex numbers is simply adding the real part and the complex part individually, but multiplying them takes some caution.
+Adding complex numbers is simply adding the real part and the complex part individually, but multiplying them requires some caution.
 You have to take into account that $$i^2 = -1$$.
-It's most apparent when exponentiating:
+It's most apparent when performing exponentiations:

    * squaring: $$(\alpha + \beta i)^2 = (\alpha^2 - \beta^2) + (2 \alpha \beta)i$$